 Helpful Tools To Have - Instant meat thermometer, Baking tray + baking rack , and Aluminium foil Plastic wrap

-- Little salt and black pepper to taste *Romano cheese can be quite salty!
+- Coarse salt and black pepper to taste

 Paleo bacon wrapped with french green beans !
 A nice and refreshing way to enjoy crunchy green beans with crispy Paleo bacon!
 Perfect Paleo side dish !